EN ESTA SESIÓN VAMOS A VER LOS

 PARTICIPIO =

-AL VERBO CUANDO SE CONJUGA EN PRESENTE SIMPLE CUANDO EL SUJETO ES: HE, SHE
+SE DEBE AGREGAR AL VERBO CUANDO SE CONJUGA EN PRESENTE SIMPLE CUANDO EL SUJETO ES: HE, SHE o IT

 SIGNIFICA